 Do I need a root canal?

-The need for a root canal can only accurately be diagnosed by your Waco dentist.
+The need for a root canal can only accurately be diagnosed by Dr. Martin.
 However, there are certain symptoms that can indicate the possible need for a root canal, including:

 - Sudden and/or severe tooth pain